Those 500 cel minutes you paid for…

 I suppose I could live with most of the thieving sort of crap associated with the communications industry, I just wish their customer service people could work on finding a way to get their accent of India filtered out.

 Don’t like it?
 Don’t call me, I’ll call you, but it’ll be after 9 p.m., before 6 a.m., or sometime on the weekend when it’s free.
 That reminds me, did you know that cel calls used to be free before 8 a.m. or after 6 p.m.?
-However, some bean counter figured out that by pushing that time back an hour would generate x million dollars more income for, eh… nothing during a given physical year, and so it went until now when before 6 a.m. and after 9 p.m. are the accepted norms for us lemmings.
+However, some bean counter figured out that by pushing that time back an hour would generate x million dollars more income for, eh… nothing during a given physical year, and so it went until how it is now when after 9 p.m. and before 6 a.m. are the “New Normal” off peak minutes for us lemmings.
 BOHICA indeed!

-The ownership of any and all photos, opinions, and quotes above (including my own) belong to the material’s creators, credit is given when known, but because success has a million parents and failure is an orphan, blame is not.
+N.B., The ownership of any and all photos, opinions, and/ or quotes above (including those of mine) belong to the material’s creator(s).
+Credit is given when it’s known, but because success usually has a million parents and failure is an orphan, blame will not be so attributed.